-All calculators are as good as the information you put into them, so the more accurate the information you provide, the more accurate your results.
+All calculators are only as good as the information you put into them, so the more accurate the information you provide, the more accurate your results will be.

-Property Taxes & Insurance: You have two choices if you don’t know the amounts for your property taxes and homeowner’s taxes:
+Property Taxes and Insurance: You have two choices if you don’t know the amounts for your property taxes and homeowners taxes:

-Option 1 is good if you are simply comparing rates from different VA Loan companies.
+Option one is good if you are simply comparing rates from different VA loan companies.
 Just remember that you will need to add these back in to understand what your monthly mortgage payment will be.

-Option 2 is fine if you have a rough idea of what these will be, even if you don’t have the exact numbers.
-Just keep in mind that you will need to account for these in your final mortgage payment.
+Option two is fine if you have a rough idea of what these will be, even if you don’t have the exact numbers.
+Keep in mind that you will need to account for these in your final mortgage payment.

 What Makes Up Your Monthly Mortgage Payment?

 Your mortgage payment will include your mortgage principal and interest payments.
-Many lenders also require borrowers to include an escrow payment which includes monthly payments for property taxes and homeowner’s insurance.
+Many lenders also require borrowers to include an escrow payment that includes monthly payments for property taxes and homeowners insurance.

 Other buying costs may or may not be rolled into your mortgage.
 You may have the option to pay these costs at closing.
 If so, the numbers on the mortgage calculator will be accurate.
 However, if you choose to roll these into your mortgage, these costs would be included in your mortgage principal and interest payments.